google/strict-csp/strict-csp-html-webpack-plugin/README.md

-strict-csp-html-webpack-plugin sets up a strict hash-based Content-Security-Policy to help protect your site against XSS attacks.
+strict-csp-html-webpack-plugin sets up a [strict Content-Security-Policy (CSP)](https://web.dev/trusted-types) to help protect your site against XSS attacks.
+It's a hash-based CSP.

 **This plugin is best-suited for single-page applications.
 If you have server-side logics, use a nonce-based strict CSP instead.**